-Is it safe to use my card in the UAE?
+Is it safe to use my credit card in the UAE?

 Typically, yes.
 By exercising caution when using your credit card in the UAE, you should have a safe and hassle-free experience.

+- Keep your card physically safe.
 While crime rates are relatively low in the UAE, theft is one of the top crimes carried out in Dubai.
 Always remain alert and keep a close eye on your belongings.
-Whether you’re in a crowded tourist destination or on a peaceful beach, stay aware of your surroundings so you don’t have to spend your vacation dealing with stolen or lost credit cards.
+Whether you’re in a crowded tourist destination or on a peaceful beach, stay aware of your surroundings so you don’t have to spend your vacation dealing with lost or stolen credit cards.

 Frequently asked questions